 You can borrow up to $50,000 or 50% of the total account value from your Solo 401k plan, whichever is less.
 The loan has to be paid back on at least a quarterly basis and is due in full after 5 years.
 The interest rate is prime rate plus 1% and is paid back into your account.

 If you cannot pay back the loan on time, the loan balance will be seen as a distribution from your plan and will be taxed at your taxable income rate.
 If you are less than 59 ½ years old, an early withdrawal penalty will also apply on top of the income tax.

 The borrowed amount can be used at your discretion.
 You can borrow the money for whatever reason you see fit, as long as you pay it back following the loan terms.

-Sense Financial provides Solo 401k establishment services, which includes preparing plan documents and obtaining an Employer Identification number (EIN) for your Solo 401k.
-We also provide unlimited client support and continuing compliance service for your Solo 401k plan, which includes assistance with filling tax forms when required, maintenance of the plan documents, assistance with transfers and rollovers, and more.
+Sense Financial provides Solo 401k establishment services, which includes preparing plan documents and obtaining an Employer Identification Number (EIN) for your Solo 401k.
+We also provide unlimited client support and continuing compliance services for your Solo 401k plan, which includes assistance with filling tax forms when required, maintenance of the plan documents, assistance with transfers and rollovers, and more.
 Please see this page for more details.